Last Updated on August 7th, 2019

 Luckily, you don’t necessarily need to ingest this type of medicine in order to experience its benefits.
 Instead, you are able to experience its healing properties by mixing it into various masks and lathering it onto the affected area.
 If you make use of this medicine as a topical ointment, you may be seeing a change in your skin’s irritation in no time.

 Is your acne more extreme than usual?
 Use five or six aspirin pills, instead.
-Crush them up in a small amount of water and add some vinegar of the unfiltered variety.
-Use apple cider because it is the most gentle, yet useful kind.
+Crush them up in a small amount of water and add a little apple cider vinegar.
 Not only will your irritation be calmed but your pores will be thoroughly cleansed, as well.
-You might even want to mix in some honey for an extra soothing effect4.
+You might even want to mix in some honey for an extra soothing effect5.
 Moreover, depending on your skin type, you can pour some egg whites in – if your skin is normal.
 If your complexion is more on the dry side, pour in some olive oil for hydration.

 The paste should be as even as possible, so stir for as long as it takes.
 If this gets tedious, keep your eyes on the prize – think of the marvelous results for your skin that this mask will bring you.
 When your concoction becomes soft and malleable, clean your hands thoroughly, take small portions of it and massage it into the affected areas.
 As always, avoid your eyes.